-The IUCN Red List of Threatened Species (also known as the IUCN Red List) is a rich compendium of information on threats, ecological requirements, and habitats of over 138,374 species; and on conservation actions that can be taken to reduce or prevent extinctions.
+The IUCN Red List of Threatened Species (also known as the IUCN Red List) is a rich compendium of information on threats, ecological requirements, and habitats of over 157,190 species; and on conservation actions that can be taken to reduce or prevent extinctions.
 It is based on an objective system for assessing the risk of extinction of a species based on past, present, and projected threats.
 Species assessments are conducted following a standardized process using the rigorous IUCN Red List Categories and Criteria, ensuring the highest standards of scientific documentation, information management, expert review, and justification.
-IUCN aims to re-evaluate the IUCN Red List category every five to ten years to monitor change.
+IUCN aims to re-evaluate the IUCN Red List category of species every five to ten years to monitor change.

-The World Database on Protected Areas (WDPA) is a joint project between UN Environment and the International Union for Conservation of Nature (IUCN), managed by UN Environment World Conservation Monitoring Centre.
+The World Database on Protected Areas (WDPA) is a joint project between UN Environment Programme and the International Union for Conservation of Nature (IUCN), managed by UN Environment World Conservation Monitoring Centre.
 Data for the WDPA is collected from international convention secretariats, governments, and collaborating NGOs.
 The WDPA uses the IUCN definition of a protected area as the main criteria for entries included in the database.